Voices (Motionless in White song)

-"Voices" is a song by American heavy metal band Motionless in White.
-Written by vocalist Chris "Motionless" Cerulli, Joshua Landry (Lø Spirit), Johnny Andrews, Drew Fulk, and Josh Strock, it was produced by Drew Fulk and Cerulli himself and featured on the band's 2017 fourth studio album Graveyard Shift.
+"Voices" is a song by American metalcore band Motionless in White.
+Written by vocalist Chris "Motionless" Cerulli, Joshua Landry, Johnny Andrews, Drew Fulk, and Josh Strock, it was produced by Drew Fulk and Cerulli himself and featured on the band's 2017 fourth studio album Graveyard Shift.
 The song was also released as the sixth and final single from the album on May 23, 2018.